-Schalmont Central School Transportation Department is looking for qualified individuals who are interested in becoming school bus drivers.
-If you are 21 years of age, have a clean driving record, and love working with young people, then school bus driving may be for you! learn more about becoming a bus driver
+Schalmont’s Transportation Department is looking for qualified individuals who are interested in becoming school bus drivers.
+If you are 21 years of age, have a clean driving record, and love working with young people, then school bus driving may be for you.

 Students who do not adhere to the bus rules will be subject to consequences at the discretion of their school principal.
 Depending on the circumstances, the student may be subject to removal from the bus for one to ten days, or permanently removed from the bus, subject to a formal hearing.
 Serious misbehavior on the bus may also be cause for punishment up to and including suspension or expulsion from school.

 Rules for Students

 - The bus driver may assign seats.

 - Do not eat or drink on the bus; keep the bus clean.